-The District maintains six individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and the statement of revenues, expenditures and changes in fund balance for the general fund and the bond redemption fund, which are considered major funds.
-Data from the additional governmental funds, the food service, designated purpose grants, activities, and capital projects fund, are combined into a single, aggregated presentation in the form of combining statements elsewhere in the report.
+The District maintains seven individual governmental funds.
+Information is presented separately in the governmental fund balance sheet and the statement of revenues, expenditures and changes in fund balance for the general fund, which is considered a major fund.
+Data from the additional governmental funds, the food service, designated purpose grants, pupil activities, other activities, debt service, and capital projects, are combined into a single, aggregated presentation in the form of combining statements elsewhere in the report.